eliasdejong/viperlith/docs/HTML_STREAMING.md

 ## Datastar: Out-of-Band By Default
 In Datastar, responses are always out-of-band by default.
-For many HTMX users, this is very confusing since there is no `hx-target`.
+For many HTMX users, this is very confusing as there is no `hx-target`.
 Looking at just the HTML markup, you cannot tell exactly what is going on.

 **And this is by design**: HTML is just a declarative markup of whatever should currently be displayed on the screen.
 It does not control the view, **because the server controls the view**.

 Datastar allows you target individual elements by `id` like HTMX.
 Heck, you can even [emulate the entirety of HTMX in Datastar](https://github.com/starfederation/datastar/issues/1190).

-However, extending this concept: Datastar encourages something more radical: **to swap the entire page at once**.
+Previously, when inserting partial HTML fragments, parts of the page would show stale data when updated by different events at different intervals.
+However, Datastar encourages something radical that solves all "update what and where" questions in one full sweep: **just replace the entire page**.

 Finally, no more fragments.
 No more partials.
 Every.
 Request.
 Rebuilds.
 The.
 Entire.
 Page; from a single `render()` call on the backend.
+Full-page rebuilding eliminates most desync problems.
+Because everytime you rebuild, you are up to date.
+No ifs or buts.
+This is similar to [immediate mode rendering](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) in the graphics world.

 ## Full Page Rebuilds?
 No Way
-Previously, when inserting partial HTML fragments, parts of the page would show stale data when updated by different events at different intervals.
-Full-page rebuilding eliminates most of these problems.
-Because everytime you rebuild, you are up to date.
-No ifs or buts.

 Unfortunately, now another issue comes up: **Performance**.

 > Now I have te rebuild my entire page on every tiny change?
 Are you out of your mind?
 Do you know what that costs me?
 Cloud credits don't grow on trees you know?

-Datastar was born out of a desire for performance, by someone who was not traditionally a web developer but was forced into web development partially out of disgust for the ecosystem.
+Datastar was born out of a desire for performance and sanity, by someone who was not traditionally a web developer.
 Therefore, the performance question is answered as follows: If your server is too slow to render a view for every update, then your architecture is wrong.
 There is nothing fundamentally preventing you from building a system that produces a template in a reasonable amount of time.
 Unfortunately, the industry has been cargo-culted into buy-in for complex solutions that "scale", usually by layering more services and gluing them together for the sake of being "distributed", also known as "resume-driven-development" (RDD).
 Postgres here, Redis there.
 Reverse proxy of course.
 And an Elastic instance just in case.
 As an example, here is the ["References architecture" for Worpress on AWS](https://docs.aws.amazon.com/whitepapers/latest/best-practices-wordpress/reference-architecture.html).
 Wordpress mind you, a static site CMS.
 Each service adds more latency, more overhead and more headaches.
 To be completely truthful, 97% of CRUD apps can run on a Linux box running a binary with SQLite.
 The "Just use Postgres" meme should really be "Just use SQLite".

 **Coming up: How CQRS combined with SQLite on local NVMe supercharges your database performance to new heights**

 To understand Datastar's approach, the [Tao of Datastar](https://data-star.dev/guide/the_tao_of_datastar) is a great starting point.
 Whatever your current interpretation is of Datastar, you might need to re-calibrate your intuition about database performance.
 For starters: [SQLite can reach over a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html).
 The primary techniques employed are fast local NVMe storage (directly slotted in the motherboard, no SAN networked storage that every cloud vendor sells you), batching transactions and **having only a single writer** (more on that later).

-Full-page rebuilds are faster than you think, provided your database and web server architecture are also fast, which they should be.
+Full-page rebuilds are faster than you think, provided your database and web server are also fast, which they should be.